SuryaSoftwareInitiative/SpywareScanner/README.md

 This wallet is for public, anonymous donations only.
 Please do not send messages or personal information to the blockchain.

 Thank you.
+Gracias.
+Obrigado.
+Merci.
 Namaste.
 Shalom.
 Selam.
 Peace.